KYB

 16.04.2026

-A routine sales call.
 The company?
-Registered for 3 years, healthy financials, all documents in order.
-File approved: ✓
+Registered for three years, healthy financials, all documents in order.

-What it doesn't catch: the contact isn't the registered manager.
-It's identity fraud using a professional-grade fake ID.
+What it doesn’t catch: the contact is not the registered manager.
+It is identity fraud using a professional-grade fake ID.

-This is the structural trap: the company was real, the person was fake, but no verification compared the two.
-It's precisely the blind spot fraudsters exploit systematically.
+This is the structural trap: the company was real, the person was fake, and no verification cross-checked the two.
+That is exactly the blind spot fraudsters systematically exploit.

 B2B Fraud Operates on a Dual Vector